-Facial moisturizer: I was very scared to put coconut oil on my face.
-Since moving to Florida I have had issues with acne.
-So bad, I resorted to Proactive.
-Well, two months ago I ran out of my oil-free face lotion and decided to give coconut oil a try.
-Sure enough, my face feels good and the acne has subdued.
-Just make sure you are using high-quality coconut oil for your face— I use organic virgin unrefined coldpressed.
-I’ve seen websites recommend refined coconut oil for your face but that clogged my pores and I instantly broke out.
+Facial moisturizer: I was very scared to put coconut oil on my face yet I decided to give it a try.
+I use it around my eyes to keep those tender areas moisturized .
+Make sure you are using high-quality coconut oil for your face— I use organic virgin unrefined coldpressed.
+I've seen websites recommend refined coconut oil for your face but that clogged my pores and I instantly broke out.
 And remember, a little goes a long way with coconut oil!

 Eye makeup remover: On the rare occasion I actually put on makeup, I do use a cotton ball and a little coconut oil to remove it.
 Works better than anything else, hands down.